Sarju-Pandit/Product-Management-System/README.md

-This is my first project in mac.
+This is a project for managing products.
+It is a single page application built using Angular Framework.